 Sometimes replacing a deteriorated pipe is better than repairing it each time it breaks.
 As the water system ages, upgrading local infrastructure is becoming a higher priority.
-If you see water flooding a street in your neighborhood, call and report it to EBMUD at I-866-40-EBMUD.
-Temporary water outages and traffic delays may occur when crews repair or replace a pipe.

 Turn your kitchen grease into power

 Meet East Bay neighbors Elizabeth and Grete.
 They know a clean Bay begins with each of us.
 During the last holiday season, they collected all the fat, oil and grease (FOG) from their own and their neighbors' kitchens.
 After filling several containers, they disposed of the FOG the best way possible: at a residential cooking oil and grease disposal site.